 The Utilitarian Mountain

-Shortlisted proposal for The Seoul Biennale of Architecture and Urbanism 2021 With Francesca Liuni
+Shortlisted proposal for The Seoul Biennale of Architecture and Urbanism 2021 Collaboration with Francesca Liuni

 Two dialectic forces will shape the future of urban environments: expansion and contraction.
 Urban spatial expansion is the physical expression of human planetary growth.
 In contrast, the rising seas, desertification, wildfires, and other climate events are the contracting force acting upon these urban environments.
 This installation aims to examine how these forces required unique resourcefulness from the constrained geographic territory of Gibraltar and imagine how they will transform the City in the future.
 The small peninsula (a potential island with sea-level rise) city-state is an example of a restricted environment with limited natural resources and complex political and social conditions.

 The Strait of Gibraltar is a node in the planetary nexus, a strategic passage between the Atlantic, the Mediterranean, Europe, and Africa.
 Gibraltar, the small City, and the massive 423-meter tall limestone mountain endured a millennium of embattled history.
 The peninsula has been the source of territorial conflicts between Spain and the UK since the Utrecht treaty in 1713.
 Today, Gibraltar is a British overseas territory striving for autonomy with 34,000 citizens.
 The Gibraltar relationship with the Spanish government has been tumultuous under the Brexit negotiations making political, social, and economic issues connected to the shared border crossing challenging.
 The peninsula will require energy, water, and economic self-sufficiency and land for growth to accomplish the potential of autonomy.